Štrand

 Štrand (Штранд) is a popular city beach on the Danube river in Novi Sad, Vojvodina, Serbia.
 It is located and the edge of Liman neighborhood, with the Liberty Bridge passing above the beach.

 Name

-Its name derives from the German word Strand, meaning simply beach (In German, an initial s is usually pronounced as sh when it comes before a consonant, as in the Yiddish-English shtick, thus, the Serbian š correctly bears a diacritic reflecting this).
+Its name derives from the German word Strand, meaning simply beach (In German, an initial s is usually pronounced as sh when it comes before the consonants t or p, as in the Yiddish-English shtick, thus, the Serbian š correctly bears a diacritic reflecting this).

 History

 First Beaches in Novi Sad

 The first written proof of the local beach lovers of Novi Sad dates back to 1827, recorded by fisherman Jakov Rajs.
 During that period, there were beaches on the Srem side, so the local fishermen had to transport those who wanted to visit the beach to the other bank of the Danube, taking the opportunity to sell some crayfish to the swimmers.

 The first Novi Sad beach was located right next to Brukšanac (Bruckschanc) Bridgehead, part of the Petrovaradin Fortress that was demolished in the 1920s.
 However, having lots of whirlpools, the Danube was fast and not great for swimming, so the citizens of Novi Sad looked for a better location.
 They found one just one and a half kilometres upstream, near the Fisherman’s Island.